 Allow the glue to dry, and then remove the support from inside the shelf shell.
 The two pieces should fit snugly together.

 Fill all nail holes, and any gaps or cracks with wood filler.
-Then sand.
+Sand.

-Using pre-stain wood conditioner prepares the wood grain to accept the stain evenly.
-Don’t skip this step!
+Using pre-stain wood conditioner will help the wood grain to accept the stain evenly.
+Therefore, don’t skip this step!
 Trust me.
 You will regret it if your stained finish is uneven!

 I love gel stain!
-I think it is less scary to use if you are nervous about getting a nice finish.
+If you are nervous about getting a nice finish, this is the perfect product!
 It goes on thick, and it’s impossible to miss a spot!

 See what I mean?